muaviyaijaz123/Medical-Imaging-Techniques-Project/README.md

 ### 4. Access the Project Report
 - Navigate to the `latex-template/` directory.
-- Compile the `report.tex` file using a LaTeX editor like Overleaf or a local LaTeX distribution (e.g., TeX Live, MikTeX).
+- Compile the `project.tex` file using a LaTeX editor like Overleaf or a local LaTeX distribution (e.g., TeX Live, MikTeX).

 ### Contributing
 Contributions are highly encouraged!
 If you would like to improve this project, feel free to fork the repository, make your changes, and submit a pull request.
 We welcome enhancements, bug fixes, and new features that align with the scope of the project.